renovatebot/renovate/docs/usage/configuration-options.md

 ## platformCommit

-Commits peformed by platform-native API will be marked as verified.
+Commits will be performed by the platform API rather than using `git` directly.
 Supports GitHub-only.

 ## postUpdateOptions